This Low Carb Sweet Keto Cucumber Dill Salad is a refreshing side dish with any entree!

 You could eliminate the onion if your not a fan, but red onion does not have such a bite as raw regular onion and adds some pretty color and more crunch to this salad.
 Fresh dill chopped on top is optional or try adding basil if your not a fan of dill.
 You could also just toss this with the vinegar alone and call it a day and eliminate the stevia if you would rather not have a sweetness to the salad.

 Many cucumbers are bitter and make salads a bit soggy.
 Using the English cucumber will keep the salad crispier as well as removing the seeds which has most of the bitterness and water in them.
 I left the skin on the English cucumbers because it’s not waxy like regular cucumbers.
-I would personally peel the skin since if you are using regular cucumbers.
+I would personally peel the skin since if you are using regular cucumbers, but that’s just my personal preference.

-The reason for the heavy amount of salt is to pull the bitterness out of the cucumber.
-Of course you can taste them and if they are fine skip the draining step and toss everything together.
+The reason for the heavy amount of salt added to the cucumbers, is to pull the bitterness out of the cucumbers.
+Of course you can taste them and if they are fine and not at all bitter to you, skip the draining step and toss everything together.
 In the nutrition info below I’ve only calculated 1 teaspoon of salt here since most of it gets washed off and rinsed anyway.

 Remember to subscribe to the Sugar Free Mom Newsletter for free and receive fresh recipe notifications delivered into your inbox!